m-skolnick/changelog_bubbler/README.md

         1. Changelog diff from package

 1. Create a file with the information gathered above
+    1. By default, a file named `changelog_bubbled.md` will be created
+    1. Pass

 ## Usage
 1. Add `changelog_bubbler` to `dev_dependencies` in `pubspec.yaml`